 One of the best places in the world to do a hot air balloon flight is in Bagan, Myanmar.
 The golden glowing sunrise view above the ancient temples and pagodas of of Bagan with nearly 1000 years of history makes it a very special experience.
 With over 2200 temples and pagodas, there is no better way to take in the incredible history spread across the plains of Bagan.
-Read in this blog post everything you need to know about a hot air balloon ride over Bagan, and our personal experience with Balloons over Bagan in February 2020!
+Read in this blog post everything you need to know about a hot air balloon ride over Bagan, and our personal experience with Balloons over Bagan.

 About the hot air balloons Bagan

 Every morning from October until half April the sky of Bagan is filled with hot air balloons.
 Of course if weather conditions are good, but the general season for hot air balloons in Bagan is from October until half April.